sqli68/datasciencecoursera/Getting And Clearning Data/CodeBook.md

 ## Code Book

-This code book described the data used in this project, and the processing steps required to create the resulting tidy data set.
+This code book described the data and varaibles used in this project, and the processing steps required to create the resulting tidy data set.

 ### Summary